kimai/kimai/README.md

 ## Requirements

 - PHP 7.1 or higher
-- One PHP extension of PDO-SQLite and/or PDO-MySQL enabled (it might work with PostgreSQL and Oracle as well, but that wasn't tested and is not officially supported)
+- One PHP extension of PDO-SQLite or PDO-MySQL enabled (it might work with PostgreSQL and Oracle as well, but that wasn't tested and is not officially supported)
 - and the [usual Symfony application requirements](http://symfony.com/doc/current/reference/requirements.html)

-If unsure about meeting these requirements, download the demo application and browse to the <http://localhost:8000/config.php> script to get more detailed information.

 ## Installation